 The ERP selection process

-You do not simply wake up one day and decide that you want to get an ERP system for your organization.
-It is something that requires thought and planning.
-First, your organization must be open to change.
 The goal of implementing an ERP system is to integrate most of your business process into one system.
-That leads to identifying which areas of your business you want to integrate.
-The more parts of the business process that are integrated the better.
-But it also comes at a greater cost - literally
+To do that, you need to identify which areas of your business you want to integrate.
+The more parts of the business process that are integrated the better - but it also comes at a greater cost.

 Read on: Why your business needs an ERP

-If you plan everything thoroughly, it is time to search for an ERP system that matches your requirements.
+Once you’ve planned everything thoroughly, you have to search for an ERP system that matches your requirements.
 After your research, you schedule a demo with the systems and make your final decision.
 It is important to identify the steps and the people within your organization that should be involved in the decision-making process.
-Below, we’ll take a deeper dive into the whole process.
+Sounds simple?
+Choosing an ERP can be a surprisingly complex process, with relative high stakes, as an ERP system combines so many processes.
+To help clarify, we’ll take a deeper dive into the whole process.

 1. Be open for change

+The first step is less about actions and more about mindset.
 Many small family-owned businesses have gotten by for years using the same methods.
 But as a business grows, suddenly short and easy tasks become tedious.
 Tracking employee time with paper is fine if you have a handful of employees.
-But with larger team you’ll notice how much time is being spent on something as simple as Time Tracking.
-Change may be hard, but a business which wants to grow, must adapt.
+But with a larger team you’ll notice how much time is being spent on something as simple as Time Tracking.
+Change may be hard, but a business that wants to grow must be able to adapt.

 Read on: How time tracking helps your business